Minqi824/ADGym/README.md

-# ADGym :running_man:
+# ADGym :running_man: :Design Choices for Deep Anomaly Detection

-ADGym is able to applied to unsupervised (to do), semi-/weakly-supervised and fully-supervised scenarios.
+ADGym performs large **benchmark** and automatical selection of AD design choices, where AD design dimensions/choices are acquired (listed in the following Table) by decoupling the standard AD research pipeline:

+**Data Augmentation** → **Data Preprocessing** → **Network Construction** → **Network Training**

 Currently, ADGym is mainly devised for the **tabular** data.

-ADGym considers multiple components in each part of the following pipeline:
-**Data Augmentation** → **Data Preprocessing** → **Network Construction** → **Network Training**

 Each part of the pipeline can be instantiated by multiple components (core components are marked in **bold**):
 | Pipeline | Detailed Components | Value |